the-road-to-learn-react/the-road-to-react/manuscript/react-modern/state.md

 ## React State

-While it is not allowed to change React props, **React state** introduces stateful values (read: changeable) in React.
-These stateful values get instantiated in a React component, can be passed as props down to child components, but can also get changed in the component where they got instantiated.
-When a stateful value (read: state) gets changed, the component with the state and all child components will re-render (read: run their component's function again).
+While it is not allowed to mutate React props as a developer, because they are only their to pass information from parent to child components, **React state** introduces mutable values (read: stateful values).
+These stateful values get instantiated in a React component as so called state, can be passed with props as vehicle down to child components, but can also get changed in the component where they got instantiated.
+When a state gets changed, the component with the state and all child components will re-render (read: run their component's function again) for using and displaying the latest state.

 ![](images/react-state.png)

-Both concepts, props and state, have clear defined purposes: Props are used to pass information down the component tree, state is used to alter information over time.
-Both can work hand in hand as well.
-We will see what this means in the following sections.

-Let's start with state in React with the following use case: Whenever a user types something into an HTML input field, the user may want to see this typed information (state) displayed somewhere else in the application.
-Therefore we need some way to change information over time and, what's more important, to notify React to re-render its component(s) again.
-A naive (but wrong) approach would be the following:
+Both concepts, props and state, have clear defined purposes: While props are used to pass information down the component hierarchy, state is used to change information over time.
+Let's start with state in React with the following use case: Whenever a user types text into our HTML input field element, the user wants to see this information (state) displayed next to it.
+An intuitive (but not working) approach would be the following:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~